First Published: 15th of May, 2020.Last updated: December 23, 2021 at 16:49 pm

-For some time leading up to December, 2018, the opposition PPP/C political party had been threatening the APNU/AFC government with a no-confidence motion citing abuse of state resources, neglect of the population, crime, high unemployment rate and general mistrust.
+For some time leading up to December, 2018, the opposition PPP/C political party had been threatening the APNU/AFC government with a no-confidence motion citing abuse of state resources, neglect of the population, crime, high unemployment rate, and general mistrust.

 At that time, the then president of Guyana, David Granger, had been in Cuba for a medical checkup and treatment – having been diagnosed with cancer a few months back.
 Supporters of the government then posited that the opposition had chosen an insensitive time to put forward a no-confidence motion since the president was not in good health.
 But the opposition argued back in essence that the country’s health and well being was more important and that the president was “killing the nation.”

 At the time of the no-confidence motion, the coalition APNU/AFC government occupied 33 seats in parliament and the opposition PPP/C only 32.
 For a no-confidence motion to be successfully passed, one member of government had to defect or, as they put it colloquially, “cross the floor.”
 Although there had been somewhat minor turbulences within the APNU/AFC camp, most members of the coalition thought that they were still a strong team.
-Little did they know that they were in for a major surprise.
+Little did they know that they were in for an unpleasant surprise.

 Then it was time for the voting.
 The historic event took place on the evening of the 21st of December, 2018 during the 111th sitting of the 11th parliament.
 The speaker started with the opposition parliamentarians, asking them in essence how they voted – whether “yes” in favor the no confidence motion or “no” against it.
 Mrs. Pauline Sukhai – Yes.
 Dr. Anthony – Yes.
 Ms. Manickchand – Yes.
 Mr. Nandlall – Yes….